ethereum-optimism/optimism/specs/proposals.md

 TODO: link to contract specification/source of L2 Output oracle on L1.

-## L2 Output commitment construction
+## L2 output commitment construction

 This merkle-structure is defined with [SSZ], a type system for merkleization and serialization, used in L1 (beacon-chain).
 However, we replace `sha256` with `keccak256` to save gas costs in the EVM.